mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ![The identity and presentation manifest members along with values, if present.](manifest_identity_and_presentation.jpg)

 Supported manifest members are displayed, along with all included values.
-Note that we did not include the `orientation` member, but it is listed.
-While we did not include the `id` member, the developer tools provide information "Note: `id`is not specified in the manifest, `start_url` is used instead.
-To specify an App Id that matches the current identity, set the `id` field to /".
+In this screenshot, while we did not include the `orientation` or `id` members, they are listed.
+The App panel can be used to see the manifest members and even learn: in this example, we learn that to specify an App Id that matches the current identity, set the `id` field to /".

 ![Installability shows that because we don't have a service worker, our app is not an installable PWA. yet.](manifest_installability.jpg)